asifahmedtanmoy/asifahmedtanmoy.github.io/README.md

 # asifahmedtanmoy.github.io
 Academic portfolio and research profile of Asif Ahmed Tanmoy – aspiring PhD student in Materials Science (Fall 2026).
 # Asif Ahmed Tanmoy
-B.Sc in Materials & Metallurgical Engineering | Aspiring Materials Science Researcher
+B.Sc in Materials & Metallurgical Engineering,BUET | Aspiring Materials Science Researcher

 ---

 ## About Me
-Passionate about functional & structural materials, energy storage, and multiferroics.
-Currently preparing for graduate studies in Materials Science (Fall 2026) in the USA.
+Currently preparing for graduate studies in Materials Science (Fall 2026) in the USA with a foundation in nanomaterial synthesis and advanced characterization developed through undergraduate research.
+I am particularly drawn to exploring how emerging and functional materials can be designed and engineered for applications in energy, electronics, and healthcare.
+Passionate about contributing to innovative research in materials science and engineering, with the goal of driving impactful academic discoveries and technological progress.

 ---

 ## Education
 **Bangladesh University of Engineering and Technology (BUET)**
-B.Sc in Materials & Metallurgical Engineering, CGPA: 3.39
+B.Sc in Materials & Metallurgical Engineering
+CGPA: 3.39

 **Higher Secondary Education:** [Notre Dame College, Dhaka], Board Scholarship Recipient

 ---

-## Research Interests & Skills
+## Research Interests

-- **Research Interests:** Multiferroics, Energy & Data Storage, Advanced ceramics, Functional Materials
-- **Materials Characterization:** XRD, SEM, TEM, EDS, VSM
-- **Software & Tools:** MATLAB, SolidWorks, ImageJ, HighScore Plus
-- **Other Skills:** Experimental Design
+### Core (Thesis & Skills)

+- **Energy and Electrode Materials**
+- **2D and Advanced Materials:** Carbon nanotubes, graphene, and hybrid composites.
+- **Photonics and Semiconductor Materials:** Silicon engineering, chip processing.
+- **Ferrite & Spinel Oxides**

 ---